Tips for Traveling to Greece with a Toddler and Baby

 All baby products like diapers and wipes were widely available at stores.
 Every single restaurant we went to had high chairs.

-We even went to the famous Cavo Tagoo with the little one as it is a kids-friendly place actually.
+We even went to the famous Cavo Tagoo with the little one as it’s actually kids-friendly.

 We took buses to nearby beaches as we left renting a car for another island, but it wasn’t an issue.
 We always got a spot.